-The Company has developed a portfolio of highly prospective, grassroots and more advanced projects, with many that exhibit the potential to host high grade, gold-silver vein systems.
-The Company’s long term goal is to discover world class assets through exploration and is currently focused on growing its mineral resources and advancing them into production.
-As Lomada de Leiva reaches the end of its life, the Company has successfully put Cap-Oeste into production.
+The Company has developed a portfolio of highly-prospective, grassroots and more advanced projects, with many that exhibit the potential to host high-grade, gold and silver-bearing vein systems.
+The Company’s long-term goal is to discover world class assets through exploration and is currently focused on growing its mineral resources and advancing them into production.

 Santa Cruz Province

 The Company considers Santa Cruz to be a mining-friendly province that supports active mining and petroleum industries.
-The volcanic plateau of the Deseado Massif of Santa Cruz is six million hectares in area and hosts several mines, including Cerro Vanguardia, Cerro Negro, Manantial Espejo and San Jose Huevos Verdes, as well as various advanced projects such as Cerro Moro.
-As a consequence, Santa Cruz benefits from existing infrastructure and a workforce that understands exploration and mining.
-In addition, these projects are predominantly low sulphidation, epithermal “bonanza” vein style gold-silver deposits and their brecciated equivalent.
-This geological trait is the main target for exploration in this region.
+The volcanic plateau of the Deseado Massif, forming the core of Santa Cruz, is more than six million hectares in size and hosts several mines, including Cerro Negro, Cerro Vanguardia, Cerro Moro , Manantial Espejo and San Jose Huevos Verdes.
+As a result, Santa Cruz benefits from existing infrastructure and a workforce that understands exploration and mining.
+In addition, these projects are predominantly low Sulfidation, epithermal “bonanza” vein style gold and silver deposits and their brecciated equivalents.
+This style of mineralization is the main target for exploration in this region.

 RIO NEGRO PROVINCE

-Our mining properties are located in the Somuncura Massif in a relevant geological and structural setting.
-The district contains many mineral showings along N-NNW trending belts, hosting several mines and mineral deposits, which represent different genetic models with various styles of mineralisation.
+The Company’s mining properties are located in the Somuncura Massif in a relevant geological and structural setting.
+The district contains many mineral showings along NNNW trending belts, hosting several mines and mineral deposits, which represent different genetic models with various styles of mineralization.